 BUFFALO, NY ― Canisius Enactus (formerly SIFE) placed fifth in the Enactus United States National Exposition in Kansas City, MO from May 21-23.
 Out of approximately 1,300 Enactus teams in the US, only 87 teams earned a spot to compete at the national level.
-Canisius College Enactus advanced to the semi-final round of competition - an honor bestowed to the top 16 US Enactus teams.
+Canisius University Enactus advanced to the semi-final round of competition - an honor bestowed to the top 16 US Enactus teams.
 Canisius Enactus consistently places among the top teams in the country at national competition.

 Enactus is an international non-profit organization that brings together student, academic and business leaders who are committed to using the power of entrepreneurial action to improve the quality of life and standard of living for people in need.
 Guided by academic advisors and business experts, the student leaders of Enactus create and implement community empowerment projects around the globe.